- What Are Direct Subsidized/Unsubsidized Loans?

 Are There Any Fees?

-A 1.0% origination fee is deducted from Stafford loans before disbursement.
+1.069% origination fee will be deducted before disbursement.

 When Does Repayment begin?